Monads and theories: Introduction

 of the composite $F_\mathsf{T} K \colon \A \rightarrow \E \rightarrow \E_\mathsf{T}$.
 Here $F_\mathsf{T}$ is the free functor into the Kleisli category $\E_\mathsf{T}$, so $\A_\mathsf{T}$ is equally the full subcategory of $\E_\mathsf{T}$ with objects those of $\A$. \end{const}

 \begin{const} For an $\A$-theory $J \colon \A \rightarrow \T$, the associated $\A$-monad $\Psi (\T)$ is obtained from the category of \emph{concrete $\T$-models}, which is by definition the pullback Since $U^{\T}$ is a pullback of the strictly monadic $[J^\mathrm{op}, 1]$, it will be strictly monadic so long as it has a left adjoint.
-When this is the case, as is ensured by local presentability of $\E$, we can take $\Psi(\T)$ to be the monad whose algebras are the concrete $\T$-models. \end{const}
+The assumption that $\E$ is locally presentable ensures that this is the case, and so we can take $\Psi(\T)$ to be the monad whose algebras are the concrete $\T$-models. \end{const}

-There remains the problem of choosing the appropriate conditions to be an $\A$-monad or an $\A$-theory.
+There remains the problem of choosing the appropriate conditions on a monad or theory for it to be an $\A$-monad or $\A$-theory.
 Of course, these must be carefully balanced so as to obtain an equivalence, but this still seems to leave too many degrees of freedom; one might hope that everything could be determined from $\E$ and $\A$ alone.
 The main result of this paper shows that this is so: there are notions of $\A$-monad and $\A$-theory which require no further choices to be made, and which rather than being plucked from the air, may be derived in a principled manner.

 The key observation is that Constructions~\ref{const:A} and~\ref{const:B} make sense when given as input \emph{any} monad on $\E$, or \emph{any} ``$\A$-pretheory''---by which we mean simply an identity-on-objects functor out of $\A$.
 When viewed in this greater generality, these constructions yield an adjunction